hackinaggie/osed-scripts/README.md

 Directory containing a compiled 32+64-bit rp++, **newest version**!
 Also, a script ([ropripper.py](./rp-win/rop_ripper.py)) to parse the output from rp++ that has been written to a file.

-## misc/

-Directory where you can put random files that you download/upload from/to the target machine.
-Can put files you don't want to track here.